Out of the Inkwell: History

-Out of the Inkwell began at the Bray Studio as a monthly entry in The Bray Pictograph Screen Magazine produced for Paramount from 1918, and later for Goldwyn Pictures from 1919 to 1921.
-In that same year, the Fleischer brothers started their own studio, and in 1923, the clown who previously had no name came to be known as Koko when animation veteran Dick Huemer became the new director of animation.

-Huemer, who began his animation career with the Mutt and Jeff cartoons in 1916, brought the influence of the short and tall companions to Out of the Inkwell with the creation of a small canine companion named Fitz, who later evolved into Bimbo in the sound era.
-Huemer redesigned the clown for animation, which reduced Fleischer's dependency on the Rotoscope for fluid animation.
-He also defined the drawing style with his distinctive inking quality that the series was famous for, but it was the interaction of the live-action sequences with the artist/creator, Max Fleischer, and his pen and ink creations that were the foundation of the series.
-Typically, the cartoons start with live-action showing Max drawing the characters on paper, or opening the inkwell to release the characters into "reality".
+The earlier shorts followed a rather simple formula: Fleischer would draw the clown who, driven by curiosity, ended up getting himself and the "Boss" as well into trouble.
+However, the arrival of animator Dick Huemer in mid-to-late 1922 triggered a number of important changes, beginning with the clown being redesigned to look more appealing and easier to animate, which not only helped reduce Fleischer's dependency on the Rotoscope for fluid animation, but also allowed for more complex and outlandish premises as well as giving the cartoons a newspaper comic-like look.
+Huemer also christened the still-unnamed clown as "Ko-Ko" in 1925 and, influenced by his work on the Mutt and Jeff cartoons (where he began his career in 1916), created a small canine companion named Fitz, who would become Ko-Ko's none-too-bright stooge and later evolved into Bimbo in the sound era.
+Nevertheless, the interaction of the live-action sequences with the artist/creator, Max Fleischer, and his pen and ink creations remained the foundation of the series.

 Advertisement to theater owners in The Film Daily, 1926.

 The Out of the Inkwell series ran from 1919 to mid 1927, and was renamed The Inkwell Imps for Paramount, continuing until 1929.
 In all, 77 Out of the Inkwell and 57 Inkwell Imps films were produced in eleven years.

 In late 1928, the Fleischers fell out with business partner Alfred Weiss and left Inkwell Pictures to establish a new studio.
 As a result, Weiss retained the Ko-Ko character, while the Inkwell Imps series continued under another staff until July 1929, when Paramount replaced it with Fleischer's Talkartoons.
 Weiss would re-issue a handful of 1921–26 Out of the Inkwell shorts with sound beginning in the fall of 1929.